bilalshabbir31/Word2Vec/README.md

 # Word2Vec
-How to Load and use Word2Vec in to Google Colab (Free version) Ram Crash Problem Resolved
+How to Load and use Word2Vec into Google Colab (Free version) Ram Crash Problem Resolved